Reno - Downtown

 960 South Virginia Street – 775-322-5868 – map

-Open every day, 11am-8pm.
-Open later during Burning Man, call ahead for special hours.
-Owned and operated by burners Jessica and Troy and crew, Junkee Clothing Exchange is a wonderful journey backwards and forwards in time and space to find a HUGE and MASSIVE variety of very affordable vintage recycled, upcycled, custom, and one-of-a-kind clothing for women and men, including exotic and fun costumes, dresses, hats, scarves, corsets, tutus, vests, purses, shoes, suits, jumpsuits, glasses, jewelry, masks, glasses, el-wire kits, and other accessories for the funkee life on the playa.
+Open every day, 11am-7pm.
+Open 10:30am-8pm during Burning Man, call ahead for special hours.
+Owned and operated by burners Jessica and Troy and crew, and focused principally on providing exceptional and unique customer service, Junkee Clothing Exchange is a wonderful journey backwards, forwards, and sideways in both time and space.
+You will find a HUGE and MASSIVE variety of very affordable vintage recycled, upcycled, custom, and one-of-a-kind clothing for women and men, including exotic and fun costumes, dresses, hats, scarves, corsets, tutus, vests, tunics, suits, jumpsuits, faux fur coats, band uniforms, purses, shoes, masks, hats, glasses, el-wire kits, jewelry, and other accessories for funkee life on the playa.
+They can be especially helpful to you in finding costume ideas.
 Also a place to sell or trade back, recycle your playawear!
 Just can’t rave enough about this place!

 Polyesther’s Costume Boutique